-The order applies only prospectively from July 14 and does not apply retroactively to any existing businesses where this executive order would apply or for any ongoing development projects started prior to that date.
+The New York City order applies only prospectively from July 14 and does not apply retroactively to any existing NY businesses where this executive order would apply or for any ongoing development projects started prior to that date.

 In our opinion, this order is yet another obstacle for business development in New York City and another win for organized labor.
 First, developers that have to follow this executive order may have difficulty in attracting “anchor” businesses who would otherwise lease newly-developed large spaces if not for this requirement.

 Additionally, the executive order may face a challenge, as we can foresee details in the federal labor laws, such as the National Labor Relations Act and subsequent decisions from the National Labor Relations Board, preempting this executive order.
 For example, according to some sources critical of these types of agreements,”labor peace” required employers to waive certain federally-protected rights in order to avoid future labor disruption.

 We will continue to monitor issues surrounding these controversial agreements.

 - New NLRB Labor Rules Negatively Impact U.S. Franchises

 - New York Sexual Harassment Law Basics for New York City & State Employers

 - NLRB Judge Rules Chipotle Is Liable For Labor Violation For Enforcing “Unlawful” Social Media Policy

 - States Sue The U.S. Department of Labor To Stop New Overtime Rules